BigstoneDevelopment/datapack-wiki/standards.md

 You could also represent this with a diagram, with colored arrows.
 Input arrows would point towards the block, output would point away from it.
 Here's the above example, this time as a diagram:
 ![Redblock diagram example](https://raw.githubusercontent.com/BigstoneDevelopment/datapack-wiki/main/assets/diagram_example.png)

+# SECTION 3: RULES
+NOTE: Not all the rules are here yet
+- **Redblocks need to be able to work when suspended in the air.** This means that no redstone can be placed at y level 1 since its support is out of bounds.
+- **Redblocks cannot power things outside of it other than through ports** to prevent accidental conflict.
+So don't power blocks through roofs or walls.

 _Last updated: 2025-06-28T11:03:46Z_